 For the bars:

-• Preheat the oven to 325 degrees F. Line an 8 x 8 baking pan with parchment paper with an overhang.
-(These will be near impossible to get out if you don't use it)
+• Preheat oven to 325โ„‰.
+Line an 8x8 baking pan with parchment paper with an overhang.
+(These will be near impossible to get out without it.)

-• Combine the all the ingredients except the dried blueberries in a large bowl and stir until smooth and well combined.
-Add in the dried blueberries and stir.
+• Combine all oatmeal bar ingredients except dried blueberries in a large bowl and stir until smooth and well combined.
+Add in dried blueberries and stir.
 Transfer batter to prepared pan.

 For the vanilla drizzle:

-• Combine all of the ingredients in a medium sized bowl starting with only 1/2 tablespoon milk.
-Whisk briskly until a very thick glaze has formed.
-Add up to 1/4 tablespoon milk if needed.
+• Combine all glaze ingredients in a medium bowl, starting with only 1/2 tablespoon milk.
+Whisk briskly until a very thick glaze forms.
+Add up to 3/4 tablespoon milk if needed.

-• Transfer the glaze to a plastic resealable bag and cut off the very tip.
-Once the bars have cooled, drizzle the glaze over the bars.
+• Transfer glaze to a plastic resealable bag and cut off the very tip.
+Once bars have cooled, drizzle glaze over the bars.

 Video